 Simply having a prediction machine is worth little to nothing.
-What ultimately drives performance, speed and quality in processes is having the system work on automatic request, possibly embedded in a no-touch workflow.
+What ultimately drives performance, speed, and quality in processes is having the system work on automatic requests, possibly embedded in a no-touch workflow.

 In the traditional system, there are two popular ways of deploying a model:

-While the first option is becoming less and less common, the second one at least allows to connect workflow automation tools like Zapier.
+While the first option is becoming less and less common, the second one at least allows for connecting workflow automation tools like Zapier.
 Our software does that for you: you get the Zapier integration right out of the box.

 On discipline and CRISP